Gabor944/phonefarm/README.md

 - Raspberry Pi
 - NeoPixel LED strip (30cm will be enough 60LEDs/m) with external power supply (5V)
 - shrinking tube (optional)
-- USB hub
+- USB hub (externally powered)
 - 4 charging cables
 - some wires
 - solder iron

 ## 1. step: cutting & print all parts

-Here you will find the Rhino and dxf files for cutting all components with the laser cutter.
-All parts are designed for 3mm plywood.
+[Here](/cut_files/) you will find the Rhino and dxf files for cutting all components with the laser cutter.
+All parts are designed for 3mm plywood and 3mm acrylic.
 I will add a parametric Fusion 360 model where the thickness of the material is adjustable.

-In the cut file, you will find two compartments by default.
+In the cut file, you will find two phone compartments by default.
 You can add as many as you want.

-Here you will find the Rhino and dxf file for the acrylic sheet.

-Here you will find the 3D printing file for the joints for the default setting of one technical compartment and two phone compartments you will need eight joints in total.
+[Here](/print_files/joint.stl) you will find the 3D printing file for the joints for the default setting of one technical compartment and two phone compartments you will need eight joints in total.

 ## 2. step: add paint and fabric